Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 History of Public Water Fluoridation

-• After five years, other Michigan cities noticed that the children of Grand Rapids had far fewer cavities than the children in surrounding cities, so these cities decided to fluoridate their water as well.
+After five years, other Michigan cities became aware that the children of Grand Rapids had far fewer cavities than the children in surrounding cities.
+The other cities decided to fluoridate their water as well.
+Within a few years, other states started adding fluoride to their public water systems to help combat dental disease.
+By 1954, over 20 million Americans had fluoridated tap water.

 Not Enough of a Good Thing

-• Dry Mouth
+• Dry mouth

-• Gum Disease
+• Gum disease

-• History of Frequent Cavities
+• History of frequent cavities

-• Presence of Crowns, Bridges, and/or Braces
+• Presence of crowns, bridges and/or braces

 Too Much of a Good Thing

-The level of supplemental fluoride added to each public water system varies by area.
+The level of fluoride added to each public water system varies by area.
 Local authorities must consider naturally occurring fluoride levels when determining how much fluoride should be added to the water in order to meet U.S. Department of Public Health guidelines.
 These guidelines outline the level of fluoridation needed to prevent cavities while also preventing overexposure to fluoride.

 • Don't brush your child's teeth with fluoride toothpaste more than twice a day.